 Puri-Aloo or Puffed Wheat Bread & Potato Curry is a hot favorite for lazy Sunday morning breakfasts or when there are guests for breakfast.There cannot be a more heavy breakfast than sizzling hot puffed puris and potato curry.
 But then there is no harm in indulging yourself once in a way.

-The combo of puri with chole or chick peas is also popular but I just cannot have chick peas and I have always been used to my mom’s simple potato curry recipe which makes it much lighter.
+The combo of puri with chole or chickpeas is also popular but I just cannot have chickpeas and I have always been used to my mom’s simple potato curry recipe which makes it much lighter.
 As a kid, I would always love to have a puffed up puri so that I could punch it down!
-Puri is a universal favorite with kids, so go ahead and make it for them.Puri tastes great even with just mango pickle or sooji (semolina) or wheat halwa.
+Puri is a universal favourite with kids, so go ahead and make it for them.Puri tastes great even with just mango pickle or sooji (semolina) or wheat halwa.

 It can be served even at lunch with other dishes.
 Boiled potatoes and tomato puree is used for making potato curry side dish.
 The potato curry is slightly spicy, tangy and yummy.
 If I made puri-aloo for breakfast, my husband used to fry the puris for the kids, after I rolled them out.
 He used to feel mighty thrilled about it.
 When he sat down to eat, I would fry them hot and off the wok for him and God forbid if any Puri was not fried well.
-He would jokingly say ‘why don’t you put some lipstick on the puri woman’ 🙂 ( he always wanted it red and crisp)
+He would rib me by saying, ‘why don’t you put some lipstick on the puri woman’ 🙂 ( he always wanted it red and crisp)

 For the potato curry

 2 medium size potatoes, peeled and diced

 1 or 2 green chillies, chopped or sliced (optional)

 1 tsp red chilli powder